hegdebhavya/CMPE277_ActivityLifeCycle/README.md

 #### Home page of the Android app "Activity Lifecycle"

-Home page consists of  Activity B  Button, Diaglog Button and close app button.
+Home page consists of  Activity B  Button, Dialog Button and close app button.
 When we launch the app home page will be displayed

 <img width="191" alt="image" src="https://user-images.githubusercontent.com/85700971/222936566-5d96f2ee-c249-409b-807f-2a400afe1cd9.png">